European Union Agency for the Cooperation of Energy Regulators

 The European Union Agency for the Cooperation of Energy Regulators (ACER) is an Agency of the European Union created under the terms of the Third Energy Package of 2009.
 It was established in 2010 and has its seat in Ljubljana, Slovenia.

 The basis for the establishment of ACER is Regulation 713/2009 of the European Parliament and the Council of 13 July 2009.
-The regulation describes the establishment and the legal status, tasks, organisation, and financial provisions.
+The regulation describes the establishment and the legal status, tasks, organisation and financial provisions.
+The Agency's mandate was updated in 2019 by Regulation (EU) 2019/942.

 ACER is the second intergovernmental organization headquartered in Slovenia.
 The first was the International Center for Promotion of Enterprises (ICPE).